tybruno/caseless-dictionary/README.md

 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-0000ff.svg)](https://github.com/psf/blue)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blueviolet.svg)](https://opensource.org/licenses/MIT)
 [![codecov](https://codecov.io/gh/tybruno/caseless-dictionary/branch/main/graph/badge.svg?token=ZO94EJFI3G)](https://codecov.io/gh/tybruno/caseless-dictionary)

 # caseless-dictionary

-A simple, fast, typed, and tested implementation for a python3.6+ case-insensitive dictionary.
-This class extends and maintains the original functionality of the builtin `dict`.
+A simple, fast, typed, and tested implementation for a python3.6+ case-insensitive and attribute case-insensitive dictionaries.
+This class extends and maintains the original functionality of the builtin `dict` while providing extra features.

 #### Key Features:

 * **Easy**: If you don't care about the case of the key in a dictionary then this implementation is easy to use since it acts just like a `dict` obj.
+* **Attribute Access**: `CaselessAttrDict` allows attribute-style access to dictionary items, providing an alternative, often more readable way to access dictionary items.
 * **Great Developer Experience**: Being fully typed makes it great for editor support.
 * **Fully Tested**: Our test suit fully tests the functionality to ensure that `CaselessDict` runs as expected.
 * **There is More!!!**: